JacquesBonet/jss-material-ui/README.md

 # Introduction
 Material-ui 1.0 is a great react library, but its css to jss styling could be enhanced.

 # Drawback of the styling provided by material-ui

 * doesn't support props
-* Styles are applied globally resulting in a lot of warning for styling not appicable for the current context
+* Styles are applied globally resulting to a lot of warning for the styles not maching the processed component
-* No component oriented, we have to specify the className of the component to define its style

 # The solutions until now to resolve these problems
-Some suggest to use styled libraries like styled-component, glamorous, emotion, ... o resove these problems
+Some suggest to use styled libraries like styled-component, glamorous, emotion, ... to resove these problems

 They resolve it, but two new problems arrive:

 * stylesheet priorisation.
 * two css engines on the system which provide more complexity for the app

 # A new small styled libray
 So I decided to develop a library with the folowing objective: